testvael/testvael/faq.markdown

 <details>
   <summary><b>How can I find Influencers and Brands on ELYT?</b></summary>
-You can access all Influencers and Brands on the platform from the [Influencers] (https://elyt.net/influencers) option in the ELYT main menu.
+You can access all Influencers and Brands on the platform from the <a href="https://elyt.net/influencers" target="_blank">Influencers</a> option in the ELYT main menu.
 </details>

 <details>
   <summary><b>How can I discover NFTs on ELYT?</b></summary>
-You can explore all NFTs on the platform with the [Explore](https://elyt.net/explore) option in the ELYT main menu.
+You can explore all NFTs on the platform with the <a href="https://elyt.net/explore" target="_blank">Explore</a> option in the ELYT main menu.
 </details>

 <details>
   <summary><b>How can I have NFT on ELYT?</b></summary>
 There are various methods to have NFT on ELYT;

 - Follow various Twitch channels to get free decks
 - Subscribe to various Twitch channels to get free decks
 - Subscribing to various Youtube channels to get free decks